What should my child bring to camp?

 In the event of lightning, we will take the players to a safe location and wait 20 minutes after the last lightning strike before returning to the fields.
 If the storm lasts longer than 30 minutes, we will cancel camp for that day and make every effort to make up the missed hours throughout the course of the week.
 Chicago Fire FC cannot guarantee to make up lost hours due to inclement weather.

-Due to social distancing guidelines and limited access to indoor facilities, we will remain cautious and communicate any cancellations at the earliest opportunity.
+We will remain cautious and communicate any cancellations at the earliest opportunity.
 All communication will be done via the email you registered your child(ren) with.

 How will cancellations be communicated?